 Three years of working experienced helped Elva realize her passion in business analytics, and she aims to become an impactful data-driven decision-maker.
 By pursuing a MS in Business Analytics at UCLA Anderson, Elva is further sharpening her data analytics skills, and cannot wait to apply those skills in her future career as a product/service strategist.
 As a bridge between the analytics and executive teams, Elva looks forward to revealing the value embedded in data to drive better business decisions.

 Stan is thrilled to join the M.S.
-Business Analytics program at UCLA Anderson this year.
-He hopes to continue developing his business acumen at Anderson, while refining his quantitative analysis skills, in order to help businesses and customers for the rest of his career.
+Business Analytics program at UCLA Anderson.
+He hopes to continue refining his quantitative analysis skills, while developing his business acumen at Anderson, in order to help businesses and customers for the rest of his career.

 Ketong (Coco) graduated from University of California, Los Angeles (UCLA) in March 2016 with a major in Business Economics and a minor in Accounting.
 During her time at UCLA, she was passionate about expanding her knowledge of regression models and hypothesis testing that could be applied towards analyzing economic phenomena and market trends.
 She supplemented her coursework by participating in case competitions and taking additional courses in programming and mathematics.